Walther History, Family Crest & Coats of Arms

-Another 93 words (7 lines of text) are included under the topic Early Walther Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Walther Notables in all our PDF Extended History products and printed products wherever possible.

 Walther Settlers in United States in the 18th Century